kvietmeier/Terraform/gcp/CoreInfra/firewalls/my_rules/README.md

 #### How to Use

 1. Create Your Private Variables File:
-   Create a new file named private.auto.tfvars in the same directory as fw.main.tf.
+   Create a new file named `private.auto.tfvars` in the same directory as `fw.main.tf`.
+2. Add `private.auto.tfvars` to `.gitignore`.
-2. Add Your Sensitive Data:
+3. Add Your Sensitive Data:
-   In the private.auto.tfvars file, add your list of private IP addresses and ranges:
+   In the `private.auto.tfvars` file, add your list of private IP addresses and ranges:

 ```hcl
    ingress_filter = [